Another glass: alcohol at company parties

 Avoid putting your foot in it!
 My 5 tips for a relaxed company party

-Decide before the party whether, how much and which alcohol you will drink.
+1. decide before the party whether, how much and which alcohol you will drink.
 Just like you decide what clothes to wear.
 You have a clear attitude and are firm in yourself.

-You are responsible for your body, your feelings and your words and actions.
-Even if you are encouraged, asked or even coerced to drink, do not relinquish your responsibility.
-Think of helpful phrases beforehand on how you can avoid this, for example: "Thank you for wanting to bring me a beer.
+Think of helpful phrases beforehand on how you can avoid this, for example: "Thank you for bringing me a beer.
 But I'm a bit slower and have my own pace."
 Or "I'll let you know if I need your support."
 Or: "Thank you for your offer.
 Maybe later."

 Matthias Könning is a systemic supervisor and family therapist (DGSF), trained conflict resolution helper and life coaching consultant at pme Familienservice.